Sarah MacDonald has been a reporter with CTV Vancouver since 2013.

 Sarah's reports regularly air on CTV National News, CTV News Channel, and on regional platforms across the network.
 Her work has appeared in internationally distributed print publications such as VICE, VICE News, and The Globe and Mail.

-Sarah played a key role in CTV National News' coverage of pivotal events in recent world history—including the Arab Spring, the Japanese earthquake and tsunami of 2011, the death of Osama bin Laden and the downfall of former Libyan dictator Muammar Gaddafi, the Lac-Mégantic rail disaster, and several high profile murder cases—including those of notorious Canadian killers Michael Rafferty and Luka Magnotta.
+Prior to returning to Vancouver in 2012, Sarah spent several years working for CTV National News in Toronto—where she honed her journalistic skills as a writer for CTV's Chief Anchor and Senior Editor, Lisa LaFlamme.
+There, Sarah worked with the CTV National News team on its coverage of pivotal events in recent world history: the Arab Spring, the Japanese earthquake and tsunami of 2011, the death of Osama bin Laden and the downfall of former Libyan dictator Muammar Gaddafi, and several high profile murder cases—those of notorious Canadian killers Michael Rafferty and Luka Magnotta among them.

-Sarah knew she wanted to be a journalist from a young age.
-She studied Political Science at Queen's University in Kingston, Ontario, before enrolling in BCIT's Broadcast Journalism program—the youngest student ever accepted into the program at the time.
+Sarah studied Political Science at Queen's University in Kingston, Ontario, before graduating from the Broadcast Journalism program at the British Columbia Institute of Technology.

-A fifth-generation Vancouverite, Sarah was born and raised in Vancouver.
+A fifth-generation Vancouverite, Sarah was born and raised in Vancouver—where she currently resides.